 Do we have any fans of The Office out there?
 I’ve watched the series no less than five times and can’t see fettuccine alfredo without thinking about Michael Scott “carbo loading” before the 5K Fun Run.
 I mean, is there any worse thing to eat before working out?
 While delicious, fettuccine alfredo is super heavy and rich.
-So, I decided to experiment with a vegan version that’s way lighter and kinder to animals.
-The smooth, smoky flavor of our Smoked Provolone Cream Cheeze provides a perfect base for this creamy pasta dish.
+So, I decided to experiment with this vegan alfredo recipe that’s way lighter and kinder to animals.
+The smooth, smoky flavor of our Smoked Provolone Cheeze Spread provides a perfect base for this creamy pasta dish.

-This sauce is an absolute flavor bomb.
-Our Smoked Provolone Cream Cheeze provides the delicious, cheezy taste while garlic powder, salt, and pepper bump up the savory factor.
-A bit of almond milk (or any non-dairy milk) turns a creamy spread into a pourable sauce that coats tender noodles oh so perfectly.
+This vegan alfredo sauce is an absolute flavor bomb.
+Our Smoked Provolone Cheeze Spread provides the delicious cheesy taste, while garlic powder, salt, and pepper bump up the savory factor.
+A bit of almond milk (or any non-dairy milk) turns a creamy spread into a pourable vegan alfredo sauce that coats tender noodles oh so perfectly.
 I tossed some peas in the mix for a boost of plant protein and to break up the beige color of this incredibly satisfying dish.
 Top it all off with some fresh parsley and dinner is served!

-I’m telling you, this Smoky Vegan Fettuccine Alfredo with Peas is so good it comes dangerously close to tasting like the real thing.
+I’m telling you, this Smoky Vegan Fettuccine Alfredo Recipe is so good it comes dangerously close to tasting like the real thing.
 Be sure to tag me on Instagram @plant_perks if you make it!

 - 1 pound of fettuccine (or gluten-free pasta)

-- 2 packages Plant Perks Smoked Provolone Cream Cheeze
+- 2 packages Plant Perks Smoked Provolone Cheeze Spread

 - ¼ cup + 2 tablespoons plain, unsweetened almond milk